openhab/openhab-addons/addons/binding/org.openhab.binding.dlinksmarthome/README.md

 The binding has been tested with hardware revisions A1 and A2 running firmware version 1.22.

-The binding must periodically reboot the device as it eventually becomes unresponsive:

-* Hardware revision A1 devices require rebooting every 4 hours
-* Hardware revision A2 devices require rebooting every 24 hours

 ## Discovery

 The binding can automatically discover devices that have already been added to the Wifi network.
 Please refer to your mydlink Home app for instructions on how to add your device to your Wifi network.